Mordovski

 Major Trails And Attractions

 Old-growth pine forests with massive trees and open understories provide pleasant woodland walking.
 The possibility of encountering bison adds excitement.
 The Moksha River and forest lakes offer scenic water features.
 Diverse woodpecker communities provide excellent birdwatching.
 The research station offers insights into long-term ecological monitoring.
-Autumn colors in the mixed forest sections are attractive.
+Autumn colours in the mixed forest sections are attractive.

 Visitor Facilities And Travel